-(iv) It is re-iterated that the dispensation in para 3.3 (iii) is subject to adherence to the provisions regarding restructuring of accounts which would inter alia require that the application for restructuring should be received before the expiry of period of two years from the original DCCO and when the account is still standard as per record of recovery.
-The other conditions applicable would be :

-(a) In cases where there is moratorium for payment of interest, NBFCs should not book income on accrual basis beyond two years from the original DCCO, considering the high risk involved in such restructured accounts.
+- (iv) It is re-iterated that the dispensation in para 3.3 (iii) is subject to adherence to the provisions regarding restructuring of accounts which would inter alia require that the application for restructuring should be received before the expiry of period of two years from the original DCCO and when the account is still standard as per record of recovery.
+The other conditions applicable would be: - (a) In cases where there is moratorium for payment of interest, NBFCs should not book income on accrual basis beyond two years from the original DCCO, considering the high risk involved in such restructured accounts.

-(b) NBFCs should maintain following provisions on such accounts as long as these are classified as standard assets in addition to provision for diminution in fair value:

-(v) For the purpose of these Directions, mere extension of DCCO would not be considered as restructuring, if the revised DCCO falls within the period of two years from the original DCCO.
+- (b) NBFCs should maintain following provisions on such accounts as long as these are classified as standard assets in addition to provision for diminution in fair value : - (v) For the purpose of these Directions, mere extension of DCCO would not be considered as restructuring, if the revised DCCO falls within the period of two years from the original DCCO.
 In such cases the consequential shift in repayment period by equal or shorter duration (including the start date and end date of revised repayment schedule) than the extension of DCCO would also not be considered as restructuring provided all other terms and conditions of the loan remain unchanged.
 As such project loans will be treated as standard assets in all respects, they will attract standard asset provision of 0.25 per cent.

-Particulars Provisioning Requirement If the revised DCCO is within two years from the original DCCO prescribed at the time of financial closure If the DCCO is extended beyond two years and upto four years or three years from the original DCCO, as the case may be, depending upon the reasons for such delay Stock of project loans classified as restructured as on January 23, 2014 : - 2.75 percent - with effect from March 31, 2014 - 3.50 percent - with effect from March 31, 2015(spread over the four quarters of 2014-15) - 4.25 percent - with effect from March 31,
+Particulars Provisioning Requirement If the revised DCCO is within two years from the original DCCO prescribed at the time of financial closure 0.25 percent beyond two years and upto Janu ect loans restructured with effect from uary 24, 2014 : four years or three years from the original DCCO, as the case may be, depending upon the 5.00 per cent - From the date of such restructuring till the revised DCCO or 2 years from the- date of restructuring, whichever is later. reasons for such delay Stock of project loans classified as restructured as on January 23, 2014: 2.75 percent - with effect from March 31, 2014 - 3.50 percent - with effect from March 31, 2015(spread over the four quarters of 2014-15)

-2016(spread over the four quarters of 2015-16) 5 percent - with effect from March 31, 2017 (spread over the four quarters of 2016-17) the or 2 above provisions will be applicable from date of restructuring till the revised DCCO 2 years from the date of restructuring, chever is later.
+- 4.25 percent - with effect from March 31, 2016(spread over the four quarters of 2015-16) 1 5 percent - with effect from March 31, 2017 (spread over the four quarters of 2016-17) the or 2 above provisions will be applicable from date of restructuring till the revised DCCO years from the date of restructuring, chever is later.